Academic writing

 Layout and formatting

-Here you will find information about layout and formatting of written works.
+Here you will find information about the layout and formatting of written assignments.
+The links also provide guidance on how to structure your text.

 Includes videos on layout and formatting of text. - Google Docs